bredamatt/cardano-notes/revealjs/midterm/governance.md

     - Through donations (external, ie. not part of the protocol)

 ---

+- No mention of how the funds in the treasury from a market-risk perspective
+- Volatility of the underlying asset (ADA) could be detrimental to fund-raising for various proposals

+---
 ### What voting mechanisms are used in this project?

 - Liquid democracy